Michael Cox (running back): Professional career

-Personal
+Personal life

 In November 2013, a New York Times report revealed events that not only the Giants organization was unaware of about Cox, but that Cox himself had not fully become aware of until he was 13 years old.
 The report detailed how Cox's father, Michael A. Cox Sr., then a Boston police officer, had been the victim of a mistaken but vicious beating by fellow police officers in 1995.
 The incident was initially "swept under the rug", but a lawsuit ultimately led to BPD settling with Cox Sr. for $900,000 in damages and attorneys' fees.
 Cox Sr. became the force's 44th commissioner on August 15, 2022.
+In May 2025, Cox married veteran and fitness model Taylor Spadaccino.

 Cox's mother, Kimberly, is an anesthesiologist, and he is the eldest of her and Cox Sr.'s three children.
 Michael's younger brother Nicholas Cox is a former football player at the Division I-AA University of Maine and briefly tried out for the Baltimore Ravens after going undrafted in 2014.